carblue/acos5/README.md

 	}
 }
 ```

+When You're ready with Your personalized opensc.conf: Keep a backup, as some OpenSC-installers just overwrite without asking!

 ### Appetizer: Using SSH with keys from Your cryptographic smart card/USB token with GitHub
 Its assumed You have a local git repository, and want to push to Your or other's remote repository hosted at github,